-Along with the attendees who generously contributed to the success of the fundraisers below, we tip our hats to all of the inspirational event professionals who bring a true labor of love to every detail.
+Along with the attendees who generously contributed to the success of the fundraisers below, we tip our hats to all of the inspirational event professionals and their incredible gala ideas who bring a true labor of love to every detail.

 Location: Metropolitan Museum of Art, New York